Marcels-2-Neurons/uasos-project/README.md

 ```
 And then you are ready to run.

-You will obtain your new scripts on `./scriptgen4HPC/final`, based on the `phase_gen` parameter you have chosen, the final csv file will have the proper name for substitute the current dataset.
+You will obtain your new scripts on `./scriptgen4HPC/final`.

+Based on the `phase_gen` parameter you have chosen, the final csv file will have the proper name for substitute the current dataset.

 Overwrite them on `./UASOS/scripts` and remember to update with the parameters you have chosen in `settings.py` from `line 23` to `line 28`.